AIO Team

 Prof Julian Thomas

 Julian is a Distinguished Professor in the School of Media and Communication at RMIT University.
-Under his leadership, AIO collaborates with universities, policymakers, and civil society to develop evidence-based insights into the evolving online information landscape.
 Julian is a Board member of the Australian Communications Consumers Action Network (ACCAN), and an Advisory Board member of Humanitech, an initiative of the Australian Red Cross.
+He is the chair of the AIO Steering Committee.

 -